ErrOrnAmE/ITWithFood/OperatingSystems/index.md

 # Operating systems

 In this part, you'll learn about operating systems.
-We guess that most of you know what is a operating systems but here's a explanation from a very know and serious web encyclopedia.
+Maybe you don't know at all what is an operating system so let's begin with a little definition.

-> An operating system (OS) is system software that manages computer hardware and software resources and provides common services for computer programs.
+> An operating system (OS) is a software that manages computer's hardware and software resources and provides common services for computer's programs.
-> All computer programs, excluding firmware, require an operating system to function.
-> Time-sharing operating systems schedule tasks for efficient use of the system and may also include accounting software for cost allocation of processor time, mass storage, printing, and other resources.
 (Source: Wikipedia.org)

-There is a lot of them but we are gonna present only the biggest ones and a challenger:
+Now, there is, of course, a lot of different OS so we're just gonna talk about the mostly used :
 * [Windows](#windows)
 * [macOS](#macos)
 * [Linux](#linux)

+And because your smartphone is also a computer, we're also gonna talk about the two main phone's OS :

 * [iOS](#ios)
 * [Android](#android)

 ## Windows

 ## macOS

 ## Linux

 ## iOS

 ## Android